Zacharie Astruc (1835-1907)

 Astruc debuted the Salon in 1869.
 After that he exhibited yearly (until 1905) except in 1894 + 95.
 Since 1891 he exhibited hors concours.
 Note: In 1869 Astruc exhibited 10 and in 1870 16 works.
 In 1872 just one.
 Astruc did not exhibit in 1873.
 Was he rejected?
 Still he did not exhibit at the Salon des Refusés.
 It seems there was a reclining succes at the Salon.
 Did this motivate him to join the Impressionists in 1874?
 Still in 1874 (partly parallel) he also exhibited 3 works at the Salon and after this continued to exhibit yearly.

 Mostly Astruc exhibited watercolours and sculptures.
 In 1882 and 1883 he exhibited his famous ‘Le marchand de masques‘, with masques of B. D’Aurevilly, Balzac, De Banville, Berlioz, Carpeaux, Corot, Delacroix, Dumas Faure, Gambetta, Gounod, Hugo.
 (All famous writers, composers and painters).
 In 1882 he exhibited the sculptures of plaster and in 1883 of bronze, which is now in the ‘jardin du Luxembourg’ in Paris.
 In 1889 and 1900 Astruc was awarded at the ‘Exposition Universelle’.
 Most sources are not accurate about his exhibiting at the Salon.
 See my account.
-Also see pictures of his art-works.
+Also see pictures.

 Astruc only joined the first ‘impressionist’ exposition in 1874:

 Astruc showed in total 14 works at the first ‘impressionist’ exposition.
 He was listed under the catalogue numbers 1-6.
 Number 3 contained 6 ‘cadre de figures contenant’ (list containing images) , these were all aquarelles / watercolours.
 Number 4 contained four ‘cadre de paysage renfermant’ (list containing landscapes).
 Number 1 and 2 also were aquarelles so he showed in total 8 aquarelles.
 Several works were made in Flanders.
 Most of the works he showed in 1874 are now unknown.
 For an account (translation and analyses) of his works in the catalogue see link.
-Also see pictures of his art-works.
+Also see pictures.

 De Lora reviewed: ‘a brilliant collection of watercolours, lively and bright with colour and light’ D’Hervilly calls him an artist of ‘great value’ (R87,p229).